Skip to content Skip to Live Chat

 You’ll be prepared to sit for the ANCC Psychiatric Mental Health Nurse Practitioner Certification Exam and to gain state licensure.
 You’ll also be ready to successfully transition to delivering behavioral and mental health care to individuals across the lifespan and care settings.

-NOTE: Due to the clinical requirements of this program, the Psychiatric Nurse Practitioner post-master’s certificate is currently NOT available to students who have a permanent residence in the following states: Arizona, California, District of Columbia, Louisiana, Maryland, Massachusetts, New York, North Dakota, Oregon, Tennesse, Washington, and Wisconsin.
+NOTE: Due to the clinical requirements of this program, the Psychiatric Nurse Practitioner post-master’s certificate is currently NOT available to students who have a permanent residence in the following states: Arizona, California, District of Columbia, Louisiana, Maryland, Massachusetts, New York, North Dakota, Oregon, Tennessee, Washington, and Wisconsin.

 Students must have a permanent and active license from a state that is not listed above, must complete the internships in that state, and intend to obtain initial APRN licensure in that state.
 See more state-specific information related to nursing licensure.
 Compact licenses must be endorsed by your state of residence.
 More about compact licenses.
+You can also compare post-master's certifications to MSN programs.

-This program can be completed within
+This program can be finished within

 Tuition per six-month term is